 It’s never wise to have all of your eggs in one basket.
 Most people would never dream of investing hundreds of thousands of dollars into one single stock or bond but won’t bat an eye at putting the vast majority of their growing wealth into one house.
 That doesn’t seem right, does it?

-Even though it’s been used for decades by diligent investors and financial planners across the country, The Smith Manoeuvre is still a relatively new concept for many people that hear about it, so, understandably, one might have some questions.
+Even though it’s been used for decades by diligent investors and financial planners across the country, the Smith Manoeuvre is still a relatively new concept for many people that hear about it, so, understandably, one might have some questions.

-Is The Smith Manoeuvre a Legal and Legitimate process?
+Is It a Legal and Legitimate Process?

 This process is performed using popular, widely used tax deductions for people buying income-producing investment products using debt.
 It also uses common tools like a readvanceable mortgage.
 The Smith Manoeuvre is perfectly legal and has been endorsed by many financial professionals across the country.

-What If I Move Before The Process is Complete?
+What if I Move Before the Process Is Complete?

 This happens, and it’s not a problem!
 There is a process for maintaining your tax-deductible debt, even if you decide to sell your first home and move into a different home.
 This is a process that we’ll be happy to explain to you in detail if you find yourself in this situation or if it’s something you think you may encounter down the road.
 It’s nothing to stress about at all.
 We can help you with it.

-What Types of Investments To Include In Your Portfolio?
+What Types of Investments to Include in Your Portfolio?

 This is advice to discuss with a financial planner who can help you understand the various upsides and risks of different types of long-term investments and can help you structure a portfolio that is suitable for your unique income level, age, and future financial goals your risk tolerance.